 I documented what I learned from them – music and variations – in transcriptions so I could remember, analyze, and pass on what I was learning.
 My Fiddling Demystified for Strings details this method.

 I retired in 2020 as a fiddle instructor at Smith and Amherst Colleges.
-Since then, I teach a weekly Fiddling Demystified class online for the Philadelphia Folk School.
-We now have more than 75 hours archived.
-I look forward to returning post-pandemic to live teaching and performing with my guitarist and co-conspirator Max Cohen.
+Since then, I teach a weekly Fiddling Demystified class online with NY fiddler George Wilson.
+We’re digging deep into the crannies of fiddling and we now have more than 140 class hours archived.